Victoria College of Music and Drama: London Music Press

 London Music Press is the publishing arm of the College and was set up in the early 20th century to provide an inexpensive means of supplying music for Victoria College examinations.
-New editions of classic repertoire are published, as are new arrangements for different instruments and new contemporary music written especially for the College’s examinations.
-A collaboration with a separately run vcmpublications.co.uk saw a new line of publications including tutor books for various subjects, as well as new exam sheets for most disciplines.
+New editions of classic repertoire are published, as are new arrangements for different instruments and new contemporary music written especially for the College’s examinations.As of 2020 all LMP publications were able to be purchased directly from LMPs website.
+LMP also releases a select range of recordings on its own label of exam material and musical theatre cast recordings.

+LMP also provides publishing services to the estates of both Robin Milford and Cyril Rootham as well as historical materials from the VCM archives.